On this page:

-The Companies filter set makes full use of Vable’s integration with IBM Watson Natural Language Understanding tool for English language content items.
+The Companies filter set makes full use of Vable’s integration with Amazon Comprehend natural-language processing (NLP) service for English language content items.
 Note that because the list of companies shown in this filter set is based on keywords extracted from content items, you may have several versions of a company name to select and Apply as filters.

 In addition to the filter sets with advanced functionality, there are a variety of other filters available such as Publisher Type, Categories, and Industries, among others.
 To utilize any of these, click on the expander arrow (>), and add/exclude the filter(s) with the + or - as required.
 The white number in teal will tell you how many items are attached to the filter based upon your current search results.

 Once you have applied filters from filter sets, you will see these as pills across the top of your results list.
 These can be removed using the X next to the pill or you can navigate into the filter set once again to modify your selections.